apifortress/Bloodhound/README.md

 **Note:** we provide various *etc* configurations to test, named `etc.whatever`.
 Copy (or `ln -s`) that directory as `etc` and you're set to go.
+**Note:** each `etc.whatever` directory contains a README.md file with description and example calls.

 ## Run!